The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 The fight-or-flight response underlying the panic response happens mostly unconsciously.

-This means the bodily sensations we experience during a panic attack: rapid heart rate, sweating, shaking, etc., happen outside our conscious control.
+This means the bodily sensations you experience during a panic attack: rapid heart rate, sweating, shaking, etc., happen outside your conscious control.

-When we are in the middle of a full-blown panic attack and adrenaline and other stress hormones are coursing through our bodies there isn't much we can do to stop the physical sensations – other than breathe and wait for it to pass.
+When you are in the middle of a full-blown panic attack and adrenaline and other stress hormones are coursing through your body, there isn't much you can do to stop the physical sensations – other than breathe and wait for it to pass.

-One of the big mistakes we often make is adding our fear-based interpretations to the experience.
+One of the big mistakes people often make is adding fear-based interpretations to the experience

-We add anxiety to our feelings of anxiety.
+You add anxiety to your feelings of anxiety.

-When we experience a panic attack it is important not to add anything to the experience.
+When you experience a panic attack, it is essential not to add anything to the experience.

 Let the heavy beating of the heart be what it is instead of interpreting it as a heart attack.